TanYa-Go/Babushka-Bakes/TESTING.md

 # **Bugs**

-*  Bug: After setting up the **Add Product** page I was testing it and ended up gettting a 404 error for the whole site.
+*  **Bug**: After setting up the **Add Product** page I was testing it and ended up gettting a 404 error for the whole site.
 I could no go back into it.
-The problem was that product was in thecart, so the browser "remembers" it, but when I deleted it form the databse, it can no longer find it.
-And since the cart is processed by contexts.py, it is present on every page, so I get the error anywhere I navigate to.
+The problem was that product was in the cart, so the browser "remembers" it, but when I deleted it form the databse, it could no longer find it.
+And since the cart is processed by contexts.py, it is present on every page, so I got the error anywhere I navigated to.

-      Fix: I need to clear the app storage.
-In the Dev Tools, in the Application tab, I selected the Storage from the sidebar, then clicked the "Clear Site Data" button.
+      **Fix**: I needed to clear the app storage.
+In the Dev Tools, in the Application tab, I selected the Storage from the sidebar, then clicked the **Clear Site Data** button.
 With this I emptied the cart and the issue was fixed.

-* Bug: After deployment to heroku and connecting django to aws s3 bucket i was suddenly getting an error
+* **Bug**: After deployment to heroku and connecting django to AWS S3 bucket I was suddenly getting an error:

         <Error>
         <Code>SignatureDoesNotMatch</Code>